 Scroll down to see our timeline.

-The HaPI database was first conceived in the early 1970s by Dr. Evelyn Perloff, emerita professor at the University of Pittsburgh.
+The HaPI database was first conceived in the early 1970s by the late Dr. Evelyn Perloff, a professor at the University of Pittsburgh.

 HaPI began as a file cabinet of folders containing bibliographic information about measurement instruments (surveys, rating scales, interviews, etc.) that was intended to help students and faculty doing research projects, theses, and dissertations.